 People need spaces for idea generation, brainstorming, and strategic thinking.
 Usually designed with an informal atmosphere, these spaces typically have comfortable seating—such as sofas or guest chairs—some privacy to avoid distracting others, a monitor, and a whiteboard area to take notes and work through ideas.
 Groups that benefit from this type of workspace strive to do things first, have a high degree of experimentation and individuality, take risks, and are quick to adapt.
 At Haworth’s headquarters, areas designed for gathering are enabled with technology that allows employees to share, collaborate, and generate ideas from anywhere.

-Primarily created to foster spontaneous interaction and personal connection, Social Spaces serve as the new "watercooler."
+Primarily created to foster spontaneous interaction and personal connection, ancillary spaces serve as the new "watercooler."
 These people-centered spaces are relaxed, informal, and cozy, and may include lounge chairs, sofas, and rugs to bring warmth and comfort—indoors or out.
 They offer immense flexibility with moveable furniture: Create a coffee shop and tech bar by day, then accommodate recognition, networking, and other special events at night.

 Most organizations use all 4 collaborative workspaces to meet the needs of their groups.
 Based on an organization’s culture type, one method of collaboration will likely be preferred over another—best supporting a team’s primary responsibilities and choices.

 For example, a Collaborate culture emphasizes the value of teamwork and operates as a close-knit group.
-That work environment will be dominated by Social Spaces that allow for connection and a mix of activities.
+That work environment will be dominated by ancillary spaces that allow for connection and a mix of activities.
 Inform, think, and do spaces are still needed, but will not be as prevalent.
 In a Control culture, on the other hand, you’ll see more spaces for information sharing, where process-driven, formal meetings are the norm.
-Still, teams might need to determine project plans and are likely to have some Social Spaces for informal, social connections.
+Still, teams might need to determine project plans and are likely to have some ancillary spaces for informal, social connections.

 Considering the needs of your organization’s teams is key to Haworth’s Organic Workspace approach—creating a work environment that aligns the effectiveness of people and the efficiency of real estate.
 We know from our research that taking a break to socialize with colleagues increases our happiness, and people prefer comfortable spaces.
-The fastest growing collaborative workspaces are Social Spaces—which benefit all culture types—are flexible, communal, and inspiring, so people can pause, gather, connect, and restore.
+The fastest growing collaborative workspaces are ancillary spaces—which benefit all culture types.
+These spaces are flexible, communal, and inspiring, so people can pause, gather, connect, and restore.

 Find a spot to pause, gather, connect, or refresh